MrSkiddy47/CompleteSuicideManual-2/pages/chapter_1.en.md

 Contrary to cocaine, these stimulants can inhibit the central nervous system and cause a trance of pleasure.
 They are called a series of depressants.
 If excessive inhalation or injection occurs, dizziness, nausea and vomiting will occur within tens of seconds, blood pressure and body temperature will gradually drop, breathing will be suppressed, and death will occur due to respiratory arrest within 6 to 12 hours after falling into coma.
 Kidney failure from heroin is fatal.
 Rumor has it that the punk rocker Sid Vicious died from heroin overdose.

-Thailand, Myanmar, Laos, etc. are all major producing areas, and of course they are easily available.
+Thailand, Myanmar, and Laos are all major producing areas, and of course they are easily available.

 ### Cocktail: speedball